gaonkarBhai/dealdetective/README.md

 ## Getting Started
 1. Clone the repository.
 2. Install dependencies with `npm install` .
-3. Set up environment variables for MongoDB, SendGrid, and Bright Data. it .env should look like this:
+3. Set up environment variables for MongoDB, SendGrid, and Bright Data and clerk the .env should look like this:
 ```
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
 CLERK_SECRET_KEY=